elymsyr/mazevil/README.md

 ## Latest Updates

 - **Commit ([b6201cc](https://github.com/elymsyr/mazevil/commit/b6201cc156d0f6cae76827dba76698e991feba0b)):**
   - Code is rewritten for linux, see [mazevil_linux.py](YOLO%20Model/Project/mazevil_linux.py).
 Old version [mazevil.py](YOLO%20Model/Project/mazevil.py) will not be updated anymore.
-But linux version is compitable for Windows for now.
+But linux version is compitable with Windows for now.
   - Figthing system is implemented but need to be improved.
   - Multiprocessing is used for controlling keyboard, works but may need to be improved.
   - A random walking algorithm is implemented but will be changed later.